Warlord (hardcore band)

-Warlord was an American Christian metal band that formed in 1997.
-The band's sound was described as "doom hardcore", a mix between doom metal and hardcore punk.
-The band was signed to Solid State Records during their brief existence.
+Warlord was an American band whose sound was described as "doomcore", a mix between doom metal and hardcore punk.
+Formed in 1997, Warlord was signed to Solid State Records during their brief existence.
 Before disbanding, the band did a tour with fellow Solid State band, Training for Utopia.
 The band has a compilation coming out, to help drummer Timothy Henderson with his health problems.
 The compilation has a new song and an unreleased track from Rock the Foe Hammer.

 In their tenure, the band released an EP, titled Warlord, and a debut album Rock the Foe Hammer, both of which came out through Solid State.